adv-11/SLM_Gradio_Chatbot/README.md

-# Small Language Models - POC
+# Gradio Chatbot : HuggingFace SLMs

 A modular Gradio-based application for interacting with various small language models through the Hugging Face API.